marcodonatucci/what_if/README.md

 ## Usage
 - Enter your two scenarios in the text boxes provided.
 - Click "Send" to submit your scenarios for analysis.
-- View the analysis, with each scenario displayed side by side, separated by a vertical line.
+- View the analysis, with each scenario displayed side by side.